Augustana (South Dakota) Vikings men's ice hockey

-The Augustana (South Dakota) Vikings men's ice hockey is an announced NCAA Division I ice hockey team that is set to begin play in the fall of 2023.
+The Augustana Vikings men's ice hockey is an NCAA Division I ice hockey team that began play in the fall of 2023.

 History

 In the summer of 2021, in accordance with plans for Augustana University to raise its athletic programs from NCAA Division II to Division I, the university announced that there was interest in adding a men's ice hockey program.
-After receiving donations from several sources, spearheaded by T. Denny Sanford, the school was able to move forward with plans for the program.
-On October 5, the school broke ground on the Midco Arena, a $40 million, 3,000-seat venue that the team will use as its home rink.
+After receiving donations from several sources, spearheaded by T. Denny Sanford, the school was able to move forward with plans for the hockey program, despite the elevation of its other programs to Division I being abandoned.
+On October 5, 2021, the school broke ground on the Midco Arena, a $40 million, 3,000-seat venue to be used as the team's home rink.
+On April 18, 2022, the program announced the hiring of Minnesota Golden Gophers' assistant coach Garrett Raboin as the team's inaugural head coach.